Getting started

 Configuration file is used to overwrite default settings defined for the essential use case.

-Library comes with template config file, which can be modified according to needs.
+Library comes with template config file, which can be modified according to the application needs.

 and it should be copied (or simply renamed in-place) and named lwpkt_opts.h